evolvingstuff/vdw2/content/posts/vitamin-d-has-been-found-to-be-cost-effective-by-many-studies.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki - `
 │   │   inner_content: `VitaminDWiki - `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually))`
 │   │   inner_content: `Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually`
-│   │   page: `Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually`
+│   │   page: `Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually`